Suit alleging fraud by stars of ‘Flip or Flop Las Vegas’ settled

 ‘I wanted to drive back home’

 It said the pool was green.
 The fireplace was a hazard.
 The electrical work was problematic.
 A shoddy plumbing job left the house smelling of sewage.
-One shower in the three bedroom, two bathroom ran without hot water.
+One shower in the three-bedroom, two-bathroom property ran without hot water.

 “When I saw the house, I wanted to drive back home to Seattle,” Hawthorne said.